Summer Lighthouse Keeper Jobs in Michigan

 Operating a Lighthouse Keeper jobs program to keep the facility staffed for visitor access to the tower and the visitor center, CPLHS seeks volunteers to donate 8 hours of their time, daily, for 1-5 days spans.

 Daily operation at this lighthouse is said to have busy days with a variety of guests and peaceful nights that provide fantastic stargazing!
+Children and grandchildren are welcome but are not considered Keepers.
+Bring your own RV for a concrete pad site with a dump station available.

 Main Duties for Lighthouse Keeper Jobs at Crisp Point Lighthouse